mailgun/documentation/source/user_manual.rst

 certificate-verified  Indicates if we verified the certificate or not when delivering the message. mx-host               Tells you the MX server we connected to to deliver the message.
 ===================== =============================================================================

+.._Internationalization

+Internationalization
+********************

+**Internationalized Domain Names (IDN)**
+Our messages API supports sending to addresses that leverage internationalized domain names in the `to` and `from` fields.
+When necessary, Mailgun will automatically convert the domains to the ASCII equivalent through the use of `punycode <https://en.wikipedia.org/wiki/Punycode>`_

+At this time, sending domains cannot be created using non-ASCII characters.

+**Internationalized Email Addresses (SMTPUTF8)** Mailgun supports internationalized email addresses through the use of the `SMTPUTF8 <https://tools.ietf.org/html/rfc6531>`_ extension.
+An internationalized email address will contain a non-ASCII character in the local-part portion of the email address and may also use an internationalized domain name.

+Mailgun support internationalized email addresses in the following portions of our product:

+- Outgoing Messages (HTTP API / SMTP endpoint)
+- Inbound SMTP
+- Routes (match_recipient and forward action)
+- Mailing Lists (list names and member addresses)
+- Email Validation
+- Suppressions Lists

+In order to send messages to an internationalized email address, the receiving mailbox provider must support the SMTPUTF8 extension.